GFDRR/rdl-doc/docs/export.md

 # Data access and usage
 The data hosted by the RDL database can be accessed in different ways.
-Datasets for each of the schemas are listed in the [Data page](http://riskdatalibrary.org/data) for direct download as CSV or GEOJSON, but the PosGIS database can also be accessed via GIS software or scripting languages such as R and Python.
+Datasets for each of the schemas are listed in the [Data page](http://riskdatalibrary.org/data) for direct download as CSV or GEOJSON, but the PostGIS database can also be accessed via GIS software or scripting languages such as R and Python.

 **PLEASE NOTE:** this section is Work In Progress